 The $100 Startup by Chris Guillebeau

 Every time I finish a self-help book, I ask myself – Why did I read it?
-At least for this book I have a clear answer – the awesome online marketing campaign by the author and the publishers especially during author’s book tour in India.
-When I had first received an intimation of the release of this book, I ignored it but then was excited about the book when I heard about the book tour and the response to it.
-Like one of my mentors says – you always learn something from every book, so let me share what I gathered from this book.
+At least for this book The $100 Startup, I have a clear answer – the awesome online marketing campaign by the author.
+And the publishers especially during author’s book tour in India.
+When I had first received an intimation of the release of this book, I ignored it.
+But then was excited about the book when I heard about the book tour and the response to it.
+Like one of my mentors says – you always learn something from every book.
+So let me share what I gathered from this book.

-Author coins the term solopreneurs for entrepreneurs who operate a single person enterprise and this is a phenomenon that we need to study as more and more people venture into this.
-I liked his inference of traditional demographics like Age, Location, Gender, Race, and Income level changing to Interests, Passions, Skills, Beliefs and Values.
-Author has touched upon but not deep dived in any of the cases that me mentions in the book.
+Author coins the term Solopreneurs for entrepreneurs who operate a single person enterprise.
+And this is a phenomenon that we need to study.
+As more and more people venture into this.
+I liked his inference of traditional demographics like Age, Location, Gender, Race, and Income level changing to Interests, Passions, Skills, Beliefs, and Values.
+Author has touched upon but not deep dived in any of the cases that he mentions in the book.

 A distinct feature of books that feature a lot of people who are not yet well known is that those people help the book get and maintain good ratings.

 I would say refer to the website of the book The $100 Startup for the resources that you can potentially use.
 And if that inspires you to read the book, go ahead.